 The connection between the gut and the brain, which scientists refer to as the gut-brain axis, works in both directions.

 Just thinking about food causes your digestive system to start producing and releasing the acids and enzymes needed to digest that imaginary food.
 This starts in your mouth.
-Just imagine sliding your tongue across a big, bright yellow, juicy slice of lemon… feeling the sting of the acid as that strong sour flavor fills your mouth — and it’s likely you can feel the saliva starting to well up in your mouth to neutralize the acid of your imaginary lemon.
+Just imagine sliding your tongue across a big, juicy, sour slice of lemon… feeling the sting of the acid as that strong sour flavor fills your mouth — and it’s likely you can feel the saliva starting to well up in your mouth to neutralize the acid of your imaginary lemon.
 This is happening all the way down your digestive tract, all the time.

 And the gut sends strong signals to the brain as well.
 All the way back to the Ancient Greeks, the stomach has been thought to be the seat of emotion, and new studies are showing that gut health plays a profound role in psychological well-being.
 A number of studies have shown that the natural balance of bacteria in your intestines plays a large role in this, with probiotic supplements used to alter that balance causing changes in both brain neurotransmitter activity, and in behaviors related to anxiety and depression.